 Hope everyone’s safe and sound for the holidays and not stranded on some snowy highway somewhere.
 A few days ago, I flew across the country back home to a sweltering, balmy 8 degrees.
 If you’re afraid of leaving the house, like I am, and wearing 4 layers of clothes indoors, just start cooking.
 Or playing the dusty old piano that’s been sitting in your parents’ living room untouched for the past 10 years.
 Or just start cooking.

-My mom decided to make some Har Gow for our lunch today, so of course I needed to document it.
+My mom decided to make some Har Gow, or steamed shrimp dumplings, for our lunch today, so of course I needed to document it.
 Here is the recipe and the photos.

 This is the brand of wheat starch my mother buys.
 I always got confused since it looks like it’s written in Vietnamese, even though it’s also used for dim sum wrappers.